LeoNatan/LNPopupController/README.md

 Customizing the popup bar style is achieved by setting the popup bar's `barStyle` property.

-Starting with iOS 26, the framework supports a floating and a compact floating popup bar.
+Starting with iOS 26, the framework supports primarily a floating and a compact floating popup bar.

 ```swift
 navigationController?.popupBar.barStyle = .floating